dannisliang/vongott-unity/vongott/Docs/Story/Scenes/01_tutorial.md

 - Miguel: "I better go tell the others.
 You can stay here and practice if you like."
 - Miguel: "Come on upstairs when you're ready."

-( you can adjust the controls to your liking in the options menu [esc] )
+( prompt: you can adjust the controls to your liking in the options menu [esc] )